neumino/neumino.github.io/movies.md

-### Early Man
+### The Cloverfield Paradox
-*Released on 2018-01-26, vote average 4.5*
+*Released on 2018-02-04, vote average 6.2*

-Set at the dawn of time, when dinosaurs and woolly mammoths roamed the earth, Early Man tells the story of how one plucky caveman unites his tribe against a mighty enemy and saves the day!
+Orbiting above a planet on the brink of war, scientists test a device to solve an energy crisis and end up face-to-face with a dark alternate reality.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/xwp8betWIiM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/8brYvhEg5Aw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>